Sealant Docs

 • sandbox attempts and snapshots

-• workspace build jobs
+• sandbox build jobs

 • sandbox runtime instances